deadsy/sdfx/examples/finite_elements/README.md

 ## Loading

-The final `inp` file applies a distributed *gravity* load to all elements.
-Additional point loads are defined by a JSON file.
+The final `inp` file can apply a distributed *gravity* load to all elements.
+Additional point loads can be defined by a JSON file.

 ## Boundary